-COGS Schedule C, Partnership, and Corporate Tax Forms
+COGS Schedule C, Partnership Returns, and Corporate Tax Forms

 Calculating Cost of Goods Sold

-- Then do the cost of goods sold calculation, which starts with beginning inventory, adding in costs of materials, labor, and other costs during the end, and then calculating ending inventory.
+Now you'll do the cost of goods sold calculation.
+It starts with beginning inventory and adds in the costs of materials and labor.
+It then calculates your ending inventory.

-- Form 1065 U.S. Return of Partnership Income: Form 1065 is used to calculate the net income (profit or loss) of a partnership.
-The result of the calculation of cost of goods sold is shown on Line 2 of Part I - Income.
+Form 1065, the U.S. Return of Partnership Income, is used to calculate the net income, profit or loss, of partnerships.
+The result of the calculation of cost of goods sold is shown on line 2 of Part I under "Income."
 The COGS calculation is detailed on Schedule A.